Periodontal Therapy - Creve Coeur. MO

 You’ve probably heard of gum disease, but you probably don’t know how serious it can truly be for your smile and your overall health.
 It is often an invisible problem, and it affects most people at some point; the estimate is that up to 80 percent of American adults are suffering from gum disease at any given point.
-Luckily, family dental practice Feigenbaum Dental in Creve Coeur, MO offers total periodontal therapy for the treatment of gum disease.
+Luckily, the family dental office of Feigenbaum Dental offers total periodontal therapy in Creve Coeur, MO for the treatment of gum disease.

 Receiving a Diagnosis